rooseveltframework/teddy/README.md

   - Default is false. *(Not recommended to enable in production for performance reasons.)*
 - `teddy.minify(true/false)`: When this setting is enabled, Teddy will minify templates using its own internal minifier during the compile step.
   - Default is false. *(Not recommended.
 Usually best to use a third party tool like [html-minifier](https://www.npmjs.com/package/html-minifier) instead.)*

+Hacking the code
+===

+If you want to write code for this project, here's how to set up a development environment:

+- Fork/clone this repo.
+- Install dependencies: `npm ci`
+- Do a build: `npm run build` — builds are needed after every code change.
+- Run the tests: `npm t`